3D WEAVING

 Pleating using contrasting materials - where the bulging extra warp (Nylon) keeps the sample stiff and sturdy along the length -x-axis.
 The spacing between the bulges makes it bendable along the width -y axis.
 Each bulging unit comes back to the original state as the restoring force acting upon it brings it back to equilibrium.

-This can serve like a protective surface covering the product from all around if the units are made smaller and closely packed.
+This can serve as a protective surface covering the product from all around if the units are made smaller and closely packed.

 Structure In Action -